-Locally sourced Granite, kadappa stone are used for the walls.
+Locally sourced Granite, kadappa stone is used for the walls.
 Wattle and daub wall was used in some houses with solid and split bamboos, covered with thick layers of mud.

-The lime used is made near the houses itself in lime kilns.
+The lime used is made near the houses themselves in lime kilns.
 The skylights are made of matkas or earthen pots which are made in the village itself.

 Lakkundi has a host of master craftsmen and the buildings here are a live example of the skills and knowledge people here possess.